pillarjs/send/Readme.md

   - `stream` file streaming has started `(stream)`
   - `end` streaming has completed

+## Error-handling

+  By default when no `error` listeners are present an automatic response will be made, otherwise you have full control over the response, aka you may show a 5xx page etc.

 ## About

   Send is Connect's `static()` extracted for generalized use, a secure file